AUGMXNT/llm-tracker.info-vault/howto/AMD GPUs.md

 ```
 This is a shame because while it's a bit weak on compute (27 FP16 TFLOPS), it has 16GB HBM2 w/ 1.02 TB/s of MBW, which is not too shabby for inference.
 # RDNA3 (navi3x) on Linux
-The majority of the rest of the guide/docs
+I have several gfx1100 RDNA3 cards, so this will be the the most detailed section of my guide.
+Some of this may be applicable to different generation GPUs, likely won't be fully tested.

+## Driver and ROCm Setup
-## Arch Linux Setup
+### Arch Linux
 Arch Linux setup is fairly straightforward (can be easier than the official install!) but is community supported by [rocm-arch](https://github.com/rocm-arch/rocm-arch).
-If you're running an Arch system already, this should be fine, but if you're running a system dedicated to ML, then you should prefer Ubuntu.
+If you're running an Arch system already, this should be fine, but if you're running a system dedicated to ML, then you should probably prefer Ubuntu LTS for official support.

 Install ROCm:
 ```shell